How-To

 If you are ready to delete your Gmail account, it might be best to download your data before you do so, just in case there is something there you may eventually need.
 We’ll show you how to do that as well.

-On the left-hand side, click Data & Privacy
+2. On the left-hand side, click Data & Privacyhow to delete a gmail account

-Find the Data from apps and services you use section
+3. Find the Data from apps and services you use sectionhow to delete an email account

-On this screen, you can download your data (the box is at the top of the list) or delete services like Gmail
+5. On this screen, you can download your data (the box is at the top of the list) or delete services like Gmailhow to delete a gmail account

 READ MORE: How to change Gmail’s spam settings and customize the filter